 “We all speed, yet months and months usually pass between us seeing a crash,” [Lieutenant Gary Megge of the Michigan State Police] tells us when we call to discuss speed limits.
 “That tells me that most of us are adequate, safe, reasonable drivers.
-Speeding and traffic safety have a small correlation.”Alex Mayyasi has a welcome article on Pricenomics (thanks to Harrison).
+Speeding and traffic safety have a small correlation.”Alex Mayyasi has a welcome article on Pricenomics (thanks to Harrison and a tip o' the hat to Maggie for the link).

 (See also The Allyagottado Folks and the Sleep-Inducing Speed Limits.)